 All Vol State students, in addition to Communication Studies majors, are eligible to audition and work in the dramatic productions of the college.
 Dramatic productions, staged during the fall and spring terms, offer practical experience opportunities in acting and all aspects of production.

 Activities, in addition to the practical experiences listed above, are also available to students.
 Communication Studies majors, as well as non-majors, are eligible for membership in several honor societies and organizations.

-Sigma Chi Eta is a national honor society for communication majors in two-year colleges which provides enrichment and networking opportunities.
-The minimum requirements are 3 courses completed (9 hours minimum), a 3.0 or better overall GPA and a 3.25 or better communication coursework GPA.
+Sigma Chi Eta is a national honor society for communication majors in two-year colleges that provides enrichment and networking opportunities.
+The minimum requirements are 3 courses completed (9 hours minimum), a 3.0 or better overall GPA, and a 3.25 or better communication coursework GPA.